intjelic/python-sfml/doc/source/api/graphics.rst

       See the :func:`from_file` function for the complete list of supported formats.

-      Once it is loaded, an :class:`sfml.graphics.Font` instance provides three types of informations about the font:
+      Once it is loaded, an :class:`Font` instance provides three types of informations about the font:

           * Global metrics, such as the line spacing